On this page

 What tariffs apply to my exports?

-Overall, the Agreement has the potential to deliver an estimated NZ$222 million of tariff savings annually once fully in force, with around NZ$104 million of those in the first 12 months.
+Overall, the Agreement has the potential to deliver an estimated NZ$222 million of tariff savings annually once fully in force.

 When do tariff cuts take effect?

 New Zealand exporters received an immediate tariff cut into the first five CPTPP markets on 30 December 2018 and another tariff cut on 1 January 2019, except for Japan where the second tariff cut will take place on 1 April 2019.
-The next tariff cut will then happen annually.
+Tariff cuts will then occur annually including Viet Nam and Peru which both ratified the Agreement later.

-When the Agreement enters into force for Viet Nam on 14 January 2019, New Zealand exporters will receive an immediate double tariff cut for exports into Viet Nam.
-Viet Nam’s next tariff cut will happen on 1 January 2020 in line with others, except Japan.
+When the Agreement entered into force for Viet Nam on 14 January 2019, New Zealand exporters received an immediate double tariff cut for exports into Viet Nam.
+Viet Nam’s next tariff cut occurred on 1 January 2020 in line with others, except Japan.

-Chile, Peru, Brunei and Malaysia are also expected to catch up with the most liberal tariff phasings once they become Parties.
+Chile, Brunei and Malaysia are also expected to catch up with the tariff phasing of other CPTPP Parties once they ratify the Agreement.

 How to claim CPTPP preference